GLYCAM-Web/website/Examples/JsonApi/README.md

 1. Evaluate some sequence to determine if it can be built, and if any options are available for that sequence.
 2. Request that a 3D structure be generated for a sequence, possibly with options for which conformers (shapes) to generate.
-3. Request the build status of either a default shape for the 3D structure, or one of the conformers.
+3. Poll for the build status of either a default shape for the 3D structure, or of a specific conformer.
 4. When the desired 3D structure file exists, request the file as an attachment in a response.

 An in-depth walkthrough of one way this might happen is provided in the [Appendix: Walkthrough](#walkthrough)

+Note: Throughout this documentation, we refer to pUUID.
+The pUUID is just a hash we use for a project ID.
+It is found in our json responses.

 ## Submitting requests to the API
 The sample script we provide, [api-https.bash](api-https.bash), makes a curl request